 After successfully connecting to the shared folder, Finder will open a new window which will show the contents of the shared folder.
 At the top of the Window you will see a computer icon and the path to the shared folder.
 To save the connection click on the Computer Icon and drag it over to the Favorites section on the left side of the Finder Window.
 That will enable you to quickly open the shared folder just by clicking on the link in the list of Favorites on the left side of the Finder Window.

 Windows Command Prompt - How to Map a Network Drive

-Use the following command to map a drive in Windows 7 or in Windows 10 in a Command or CMD windows at the blinking prompt.
+Use the following command to map a drive in Windows 10 in a Command or CMD windows at the blinking prompt.

 NET USE and then the drive letter you want to use followed by the full path to the shared folder including the server name, the volume name and the directories or folders in the path including the actual shared folder at the end of the path.

 /PERSISTENT:YES makes Windows remember it just like checking the Reconnect at Logon option in the network drive mapping wizard.

 To remove or disconnect a network drive at the command prompt type: